Gloudas/cet/README.md

 ###Comments:###
 Comments are associated with a project and be created by any user, collaborator or not.
 On a high-level, this allows outside users to give feedback on students' projects, and allows collaborators to comment on the progress of any work.

+##Frontend##
+The focus of this project was on the backend of the code, as AII plans on having a professional graphic designer follow up on our work by redesigning the look of the website.
+Therefore the amount of frontend work done was minimal.
+We used Twitter's bootstrap for CSS and the stylesheets can be found in */app/assets/stylesheets*.
+Additionally, we used Erb for our html work.

 ##General Notes##
 *permissions*: Only users who should be allowed to make modifications are allowed to do so.
 For example, a non-collaborator for a project cannot access or upload/delete files, add/delete comments, or edit any project-related information - some of the buttons won't even show up, and for those that do, nothing happens when clicked and "permission denied" is flashed.